What Can I Do With A Major In

 This depends on the individual.
 Some people already have a lot of information gathered and others are starting with very little.
 Most people come between 3-8 times.

 Usually 50-55 minutes each.

 Career Resource Links

 Trying to decide what your major is and what you can do with it is sometimes a difficult procedure.
 Our office strives to help you through the career decision making process by providing useful information.
-This page will provide you with links to self assessments, career plans, and career search.
-Explore this link to find answers about your career questions.
+This page will provide you with a more extensive list of links to self assessments, career plans, and career search.